Play Live Radio

 Cincinnati Police Chief Teresa Theetge.

 Cincinnati Police Chief Teresa Theetge is out.
-City Manager Sheryl Long announced the firing Thursday, saying it was effective immediately.
+City Manager Sheryl Long announced the firing Thursday, citing "insubordination, inefficiency, and unsatisfactory performance."

 Long says the decision was based on findings of an independent investigation into Theetge's leadership.
 Theetge was placed on paid leave in October pending the investigation.